Table for Six: Cast

-In addition to the main cast, Louis Koo, Kenny Wong, Jennifer Yu, Tony Wu, Louise Wong, Philip Keung, Locker Lam, Anson Chan, Ng Siu Hin and Ling Man Lung make cameo appearances in a promotional easter egg.
+In addition to the main cast, Louis Koo, Kenny Wong, Jennifer Yu, Tony Wu, Louise Wong, Philip Keung, Locker Lam, Ansonbean, Ng Siu Hin and Ling Man-lung make cameo appearances in a promotional easter egg.

 Release

-The film initially slated to release on 1 February 2022 was postponed due to COVID-19 and finally it was released on 8 September 2022.
-It was selected at 24th edition of Far East Film Festival held from April 22 to 30 2022.
+The film was initially planned to be released on 1 February 2022 but was postponed until 8 September 2022 due to the COVID-19 pandemic.
+It was selected at the 24th edition of Far East Film Festival held from 22 April 2022 to 30 April 2022.

 It was invited at the 21st New York Asian Film Festival, where it was screened at Asia Society on July 23 for its North American premiere.

 Reception

 Box office

 Table for Six has grossed a total of US$19.75 million worldwide combining its box office gross from Hong Kong (US$5.53), and China (US$15.79 million).